 Law and Justice Exhibit at the North Carolina Museum of History

-The Supreme Court of North Carolina is celebrating its 200th anniversary throughout 2019.
+The Supreme Court of North Carolina celebrated its 200th anniversary throughout 2019.
 Created by an act of the North Carolina General Assembly in 1818, the Supreme Court held its first session in January 1819 and has remained the state’s highest appellate court for 200 years.

-The Supreme Court invites you to visit the new exhibit celebrating the Court:
+The Supreme Court invites you to virtually visit its exhibit celebrating the Court:

 Law and Justice: The Supreme Court of North Carolina, 1819–2019